dotEthan/RecipeApp/README.md

 ### Working on Now:
 * Redesign - Edit Recipe & Shopping List
-* Tooltips for Recipe Detail add to shoppinglist
+* Tooltips for "Recipe Detail" add "to shoppinglist"
 * Fill out Test Mode Recipes with proper Recipes
-* Recipe Detail darkened background for click close

 ### To Come: